uiowa/uiowa/README.md

     key: [key]
     secret: [secret]
 ```
-The `key` and `secret` values can be created by visiting this page: https://cloud.acquia.com/a/profile/tokens
+The `key` and `secret` values can be created by visiting this page: https://cloud.acquia.com/a/profile/tokens.
+The `blt/local.blt.yml` file __must not__ be committed to the git repo.

 ---
 # Contributing